-Until now, the field has been left undisturbed with no further investigations carried out.
+Until 2017, the field was left undisturbed with no further investigations carried out.

 Due to concerns surrounding damage to the site from unlawful use of metal detectors and large numbers of rabbits, archaeologists from the conservation charity decided the time was right to excavate the site.

 Working with Dr Roger White from the University of Birmingham, National Trust archaeologist Janine Young successfully applied for permission from the Secretary of State for Culture, Media and Sport for consent to undertake the excavation, which included digging two large trenches.

 Janine said: “We are delighted with our findings.
 What we have discovered was– certainly a high status building from the Anglo Saxon period possibly a feasting hall, or could even be a palace.
 We have identified that the building was of wooden frame, dug into a trench with wattle and daub walls, samples of which were found during the dig."

 A number of items were found, including several Roman coins, three Roman brooches, Roman pottery, a Saxon loom weight and part of a Viking stirrup mount, as well as a probable Anglo Saxon strap tag.

 Dr White added: “As one of only a small number of Anglo Saxon Halls to be excavated in Britain this makes it a very significant discovery